Singapore is famed as a city-state and is most well known as being one of the world’s premier business hubs.

 Follow that with the River Safari.
 This is also pretty unique as it’s one of the only man-made river zoos to be found anywhere in the world.

-The main attraction here is, of course, the pandas, as of 2019, these were Jia Jia and Kai Kai.
+The main attractions in Singapore is, of course, the pandas, as of 2019, these were Jia Jia and Kai Kai.

 If these notoriously shy creatures don’t put in an appearance then there are manatees, jaguars tapirs, and giant anteaters to see too.
 Some of these can only be seen from the Amazon River Quest which is highly recommended.